kluete/adag/README.md

 ## Misc Notes

+* the DAG generation is simplified so downstrream node are only DAG children.
+It'd be possible to have downstraem DAG nodes without cycles but it seems beyond the scope of this project
-IDag's virtual interface *may* have a cost, but I won't fiddle with it until I get profiler reports.
+* IDag's virtual interface *may* have a cost, but I won't fiddle with it until I get profiler reports.